 Anyway, while the shrub is in bloom I do pluck a single flower and set it in a tiny crystal bowl of water…the bloom will scent an area for hours.
 Everyday I do this until the blooms finally stop happening…a treat I look forward to every year!

-<-Shown here, the tiny but extremely fragrant, blooms are difficult to see…but the photo close up shows the scale of bloom…this is one of my sweet olive trees [osmanthus].
+One of my favorite garden plants is a sweet olive tree [osmanthus].
 The tree is evergreen and blooms occur in early spring and again in fall.
 The scent is reminiscent of orange blossoms…I remember that fragrance so well from time spent driving south from LA into Orange County in the early winter…orange blossoms in bloom filled the air!
 Driving with the top down was certainly an advantage during the season!

 GARDEN NOTES…By early September you should have a fall-winter greens garden started.
 As long as temps are below 80 you can plant the salad greens, kale and cabbage starts…I threw out mesclun mix seeds last week and have had to work to keep them watered in the high heat.
 They’ve sprouted and are forming ‘true’ leaves…must keep soil consistently moist!!